nicole-mcg/NodeJS-Cpp-Addon-Examples/README.md

 `node-gyp` npm package is required.

-Windows does not come with NodeJS which contains `npm`, if you do not have NodeJS please download it here https://nodejs.org/en/download/
+If you do not have NodeJS please download it here https://nodejs.org/en/download/ Windows does not come with NodeJS which contains `npm`

 To install `node-gyp` run
 ```